peterdsharpe/physicsnemo-cfd/CONTRIBUTING.md

     - Exercise caution when selecting the source and target branches for the PR.
     - Ensure that you update the [`CHANGELOG.md`](CHANGELOG.md) to reflect your contributions.
-    - Creation of a PR creation kicks off CI and a code review process.
+    - Creating a PR kicks off CI and a code review process.
-    - Atleast one PhysicsNeMo engineer will be assigned for the review.
+    - At least one PhysicsNeMo engineer will be assigned for the review.

-4. The PR will be accepted and the corresponding issue closed after adequate review and testing has been completed.
-Note that every PR should correspond to an open issue and should be linked on Github.
+4. The PR will be accepted and the corresponding issue closed after adequate review and testing have been completed.
+Note that every PR should correspond to an open issue and should be linked on GitHub.

 ### Licensing Information